We’ve all had those moments — you’re feeling great, then something happens, and suddenly your confidence takes a hit.

-The degree of confidence we have in ourselves is reflected in all aspects of our life.
-I see this often when working with my clients.
 Daily demands can erode our self-belief, and for most people it’s a challenge having to juggle life’s pressures and still be our “best self”.
-However, no matter what challenges you’re facing you can respond intentionally by building your confidence to help you emerge stronger on the other side.
+The good news is, no matter what challenges you’re facing, you can choose how to respond by building your confidence.

 Here are three of my favourite tips that you can easily put to practice every day: